TUTO Hockey

-TUTO Hockey (Turun Toverit) is a Finnish ice hockey team based at the Kupittaan jäähalli (capacity 2,875, inauguration in November 2006).
+TUTO Hockey is a Finnish ice hockey team based at the Kupittaan jäähalli (capacity 2,875, inauguration in November 2006).
 Established in 1929, TUTO plays in Turku, Finland, and is one of two clubs in that city (the other being TPS of Liiga).
-The Full name of the club is TUTO Hockey.
 They play in the second highest ice hockey league in Finland, Mestis, having been relegated out of SM-liiga in 1996 (four years before SM-liiga closed its promotion/relegation system).
 TUTO has applied for a SM-liiga license for the 2024–25 season.